erhant/circomkit/README.md

 npx circomkit config
 ```

 You can edit any of the fields there to fit your needs.
+Most importantly, you can change the protocol to be `groth16`, `plonk` or `fflonk`; and you can change the underlying prime field to `bn128`, `bls12381` and `goldilocks`.
+Note that using a prime other than `bn128` makes things a bit harder in circuit-specific setup, as you will have to find the PTAU files yourself, whereas in `bn128` we can use Perpetual Powers of Tau.

 ### Circuit Configuration